Gill Edwards

 A New Earth

 Modern times cause uncertainty in many.
-Eckhart Tolle’s text offers a reliable navigation tool to maintain living in harmony with what one would call destiny or in other words, the purpose of our presence in this complex world.
-The book does not have it’s focus specifically on the body and the bodily experience.
-It rather will help the reader to get back to their own self, an impossible task without contact with the body and a clear understanding of the role it plays in life.
+Eckhart Tolle’s text offers a reliable navigation tool.
+It helps to live in harmony with what one would call destiny or in other words, the purpose of our presence in this complex world.
+The book does not focus specifically on the body and the bodily experience.
+It rather helps the reader to get back to their self, an impossible task without the contact with the body.

 First published in 2005